DeepSeek Review: V4-Pro and V4-Flash — Hands-On with the Preview

 Privacy and regulatory reality

 Conversations sent to the DeepSeek API are processed on servers subject to Chinese law.
 That is a real constraint for regulated workloads and one you should not handwave.
-Multiple US states, Australia, Taiwan, South Korea, Denmark and Italy introduced bans or other restrictions on DeepSeek-R1 shortly after its release, citing privacy and national security concerns.
+Following DeepSeek-R1’s January 2025 release, multiple jurisdictions — including several US states, Australia, Taiwan, South Korea, Denmark and Italy — introduced bans or restrictions on DeepSeek apps and services, citing privacy and national security concerns.
 A federal US ban is not in place as of this writing, but state-level and device-level restrictions are.
 If you need to stay on-premises, the MIT-licensed V4 weights are on Hugging Face and you can self-host — budget serious GPU capacity for Pro.
 See the DeepSeek privacy guide for the full picture.

 Competitor context